faizan-m/faizan-m.github.io/activities.md

 </style>

 ## Miming
-As a member of the HYPE! mime troupe, I was involved in acting, writing and directing skits.
+As a member of the HYPE! mime troupe, I am involved in acting, writing and directing skits.
 I love miming as a medium for story-telling because it demands that the plot be broken down into the most basic form of human expression; gestures and body language.
 And because of that, it aspires to transcend beyond barriers of language and culture into something that is universally human.

-Physical storytelling is also an extremely interesting challenge to think about.
-When a story is made purely of gestures and actions, then each and every one of them counts.
-And so optimizing it to deliver depth without losing meaning requires a lot of thought and guesswork about the audience's imagination.
+Physical storytelling is also an extremely interesting challenge to tackle.
+Because when a story is made purely of gestures and actions, each and every one of them counts.
+And so optimizing it to deliver depth without losing meaning requires a lot of thought and prediction about the audience's collective imagination as it evolves and responds to the story.

 <div class="swiper my-3 swiper-mime swiper-mime--0">
   <div class="swiper__wrapper">